United States · tool

 Philly Cheesesteak

-Thinly sliced ribeye steak, grilled with onions and topped with melted cheese (Cheez Whiz, provolone, or American) on a long, crusty roll.
-It's a quintessential Philly experience, best enjoyed hot and messy.
+Thinly sliced ribeye steak, grilled onions, and melted cheese (Cheez Whiz, provolone, or American) piled high on a long, crusty roll.
+It's a messy, iconic sandwich that defines South Philly street food.

 Roast Pork Sandwich

-Slow-roasted pork shoulder seasoned with garlic and herbs, often served with sharp provolone cheese and broccoli rabe on a kaiser roll.
-Many Philadelphians argue this is the city's true sandwich king.
+Slow-roasted pork shoulder, often seasoned with garlic and herbs, served on a kaiser roll with sharp provolone cheese and broccoli rabe.
+This is a beloved, albeit lesser-known, Philly sandwich.

 Soft Pretzel